 How can a Teen Missions trip benefit your son or daughter?

 A Clear Presentation of the Gospel — Each team at the Lord’s Boot Camp attends the evening rally for cheers, announcements, worship and a message from God’s Word delivered by guest speakers and our own full-time missionary staff.
 The message of salvation, through the shed blood of Jesus Christ on the cross, is clearly presented (especially during the first few rallies) and an opportunity is given to respond and take that first step as a new believer in Christ.
 All teens are also encouraged to lay down any hindrances to their spiritual walk and/or summer ministry.
-Our trained full-time missionary staff and leaders are available afterwards to offer encouragement, counsel, Scripture and prayer.
+Our trained full-time missionary staff and leaders are available afterward to offer encouragement, counsel, Scripture, and prayer.

-Daily Personal Devotions — One part of the daily schedule never changes throughout Boot Camp training, travel, field service and Debrief.
+Daily Personal Devotions — One part of the daily schedule never changes throughout Boot Camp training, travel, field service, and Debrief.
 Each morning, all summer, all activities stop for 30 minutes of private personal devotions—a time for reading God’s Word and prayer.
 We hope this will help to set a pattern that becomes a life-long habit.

 Bible Memory Verses — Team members learn a Bible memory verse each day (Monday – Saturday) and recite it word-perfect to a leader.
 Team members learn 40 of the most useful memory verses for youth and for outreach (Preteens learn 19 verses).
 Each weekend the team enjoys memory verse quizzing as a fun way to review what they have learned.
 Those who struggle with memorization can receive one-on-one assistance in learning all the memory verses.